netdata/netdata/docs/step-by-step/step-02.md

 dashboard](https://user-images.githubusercontent.com/1153921/62721031-2bba4d80-b9c0-11e9-9dca-32403617ce72.png)

 A **family** is _one_ instance of a monitored hardware or software resource that needs to be monitored and displayed separately from similar instances.
-Netdata is likely monitoring more than one disk/partition on your system.
-If so, it creates a different family for each disk or partition.
-For example, if your system has multiple partitions, Netdata might create different families for `/`, `/boot`, `/home`, and so on.
+For example, if your system has multiple partitions, Netdata will create different families for `/`, `/boot`, `/home`, and so on.
+Same goes for entire disks, network devices, and more.

 ![A number of families created for disk partitions](https://user-images.githubusercontent.com/1153921/67896952-a788e980-fb1a-11e9-880b-2dfb3945c8d6.png)

 A **context** groups several charts based on the types of metrics being collected and displayed.
-For example, the Disk section often has many contexts: `disk.io`, `disk.ops`, `disk.backlog`, `disk.util`, and so on.
+For example, the **Disk** section often has many contexts: `disk.io`, `disk.ops`, `disk.backlog`, `disk.util`, and so on.
 Netdata uses this context to create individual charts and then groups them by family.
 You can always see the context of any chart by looking at its name or hovering over the chart's date.

 It's important to understand these differences, as Netdata uses charts, dimensions, families, and contexts to create